wumke/react-native-local-notifications/README.md

       }
     }
     ```
-* In the AppDelegate.m file of your xcode project, in the didFinishLaunchingWithOptions function, add:
+* In the AppDelegate.m file of your xcode project, in the didFinishLaunchingWithOptions function, add: (ask the user to allow notifications)
     ```
     if ([UIApplication instancesRespondToSelector:@selector(registerUserNotificationSettings:)]) {
         [[UIApplication sharedApplication] registerUserNotificationSettings:[UIUserNotificationSettings settingsForTypes:UIUserNotificationTypeAlert|UIUserNotificationTypeSound categories:nil]];